StochasticEagle/Electronics-StepperTestBox/README.md

 RAM:   [==        ]  15.1% (used 309 bytes from 2048 bytes)
 Flash: [===       ]  27.1% (used 8336 bytes from 30720 bytes)
 ```

+### Parts

+* Arduino Nano
+* Stepper motor driver
+* Pin headers
+* RGB LED (optional)
+* 16x2 character LCD (RGB backlight preferred)
+* Buttons
+* Potentiometer with knob
+* Wires
+* Prototyping boards or custom PCB
+* Project box (optional, breadboard use possible)
+* 33 ohm resistor (red LED current balancing, others may or may not be needed depending on LED setup)
+* LM7805 and capacitors or other voltage regulator setup (for 5V logic power)
+* 9V to 30V DC Power Supply (for motor power and voltage regulator supply)

 ### Circuit Diagram